code-423n4/2023-07-chainlink/README.md

 and all EVM chains support the same ECDSA secp256k1 standard.)
 This is useful for administering systems of contracts spanning many chains without increasing signing overhead linearly with the number of supported chains.
 We expect to use the same set of EOA signers across many chains.Consequently, `ManyChainMultiSig` only supports EOAs as signers, *not* other smart contracts.
+Similar to the rest of the system, *anyone* who can furnish a correct Merkle proof is allowed to execute authorized calls on the `ManyChainMultiSig`, including a potential adversary.
+The adversary will be able to control the gas price and amount for the execution.

 The Proposer and Canceller `ManyChainMultiSig` contracts are expected to be configured with a group structure like this, with different sets of signers for each